Generating Image Adversarial Examples by Embedding Digital Watermarks: Preliminary

-Bender et al. \cite{bender1996techniques} proposed a statistical method (i.e., Patchwork) to hide information.
-In Patchwork, two pixel point brightness values sets \emph{P} and \emph{Q} are selected in the image according to the key, and the digital watermark information is carried by increasing the brightness value of each pixel point in the \emph{P} set by \emph{k} and decreasing the brightness value of each pixel point in the \emph{Q} set by \emph{k}.
-However, using Patchwork to embed watermarks by changing the image's statistical characteristics only hides a very small amount of information in the image (1 bit of information).
+Bender et al. \cite{bender1996techniques} proposed a statistical method called Patchwork to hide information.
+They adjust the brightness of the image to achieve information hiding, at the same time, they keep the balance of the overall brightness of the image that humans are hard to recognize the changes.
+However, using Patchwork to embed watermarks by changing the image's statistical characteristics only hides a very small amount of information in the image.

-In order to increase the capacity of hidden information, Mei et al. \cite{jiansheng2009digital} proposed a method based on discrete cosine transform and discrete wavelet transform for embedding image type watermark into the host image.
-In other words, their method transforms the host image with a discrete wavelet transform while using a two-dimensional discrete cosine transform to transform the watermark image.
-The result of the watermark image transformation is then added to the high-frequency component of the host image transformation, and the image is restored using an inverse discrete wavelet transform.
-Their method also utilizes the human visual system (HVS), since the human eye is sensitive to changes in smooth areas of the image, but not to changes in contour and insensitive to small changes such as edges, making it difficult to perceive embedded watermark information.
+In order to increase the capacity of hidden information, Mei et al. \cite{jiansheng2009digital} proposed a method based on DWT and DCT for embedding the image type digital watermark into the host image.
+In other words, their method transforms the host image with the DWT while using the two-dimensional DCT to transform the watermark image.
+Finally, the result of the watermark image transformation is added to the high-frequency component of the host image transformation.

+The weaknesses of the schemes proposed by Anshumaan et al. \cite{anshumaan2020wavetransform} and Yahya et al. \cite{yahya2020probabilistic} and the literature mentioned in this section motivates us to explore the possibility of the combination of the thought of Patchwork and DWT-based and DCT-based watermarking algorithms.
+In addition, the improved combination algorithms are able to be applied to generate adversarial examples in DNNs.

-This motivates us to explore whether any other feature in HVS can be leveraged to change the selection of set \emph{P} and set \emph{Q} method; thus, improving the traditional Patchwork algorithm (where image type data can be embedded into the host image as the watermark).
-According to the work of Zhou et al. \cite{zhou2009blind} and the equation for HVS' sensitivity to \emph{RGB} primary colors:
+According to the work of Zhou et al. \cite{zhou2009blind} and Zhang et al. \cite{5364628} the equation for the sensitivity of human visual system (HVS) to RGB primary colors:

-where it illustrates that human vision is very sensitive to the green component, but not particularly sensitive to the red and blue components.
-The effects of the components on vision are superimposed similarly to the effects of the green component.
-Therefore, we choose to use the green component as the set \emph{P} of the Patchwork algorithm, and the red and blue components together as the set \emph{Q} of the Patchwork algorithm.
-The improved watermarking algorithms can embed more information in the watermark image into the host image.
-In other words, we can embed the information of the watermark image into the host image for color images.
+where \emph{y} is the luminance; \emph{R} is red component; \emph{G} is green component; \emph{B} is blue component.
+We use Eq.(\ref{HVS}) to keep the luminance balance of the targeted image while image type data (i.e. RGB images) can be embedded into the targeted image as the watermark by DWT-based watermarking algorithm for generating adversarial examples.
+The specific algorithm and framework will be shown in the next section.